AK1o9/HosPal/README.md

 4. To save and retrieve files within a cloud storage.
 5. To fill up and submit job applications.
 6. To check/review their job applications and the status of each application (which is set by the employer).
 7. To set up and modify a public profile that can be viewed by Employers.
-(This may include extra info like perhaps personal information, qualifications, working history, endorsements and such) (Similar to *LinkedIn* profiles)
+(This may include a description which can contain info like perhaps personal information, qualifications, working history, endorsements and such) (Similar to *LinkedIn/Jobstreet* profiles)

 The application enables Employers:
 1. To sign in or register in the system.